SJGLAB/mutDDG_SSM/README.md

 *run*
 **python 10fold_predict.py**

-## To get the result on a example:
+## To get the result on an example:
 *run*
 **python predict_single.py**